One of the tallest buildings in Iceland, and perhaps, the most visually impressive.

-Rising 244 feet above the streets of Reykjavik is Hallgrimskirkja, the tallest building in Iceland.
-It is situated in the capital city’s center and has become one of Reykjavik’s best-known symbols.
+Rising 244 feet above the streets of Reykjavik is Hallgrimskirkja.
+The building is situated in the capital city’s center and has become one of Reykjavik’s best-known symbols.

 A hidden gem is the large stained glass window above the church entrance.
 From the outside the window isn’t done justice, it’s only when you see it with natural backlight that you really see its beauty.
 The window is on the tower’s second floor, accessible through stairs on the right-hand side of the entrance.

 There is also a statue of Leif Ericksson in front of the church, a gift from the United States in 1930.
 The statue predates the actual construction of the church and was given to Iceland in commemoration of the 1000 year anniversary of Althingy, the Icelandic parliament at Thingvellir in 930A.D.

 Perhaps the best time of year to see Hallgrimskirkja is New Year’s Eve.
 Icelanders and tourists alike gather in the square in front of the church to count down towards midnight and welcome in the New Year.